Skye Mastering - The Whole Story

 I spent almost twelve very happy years at Tape one, but I wanted to concentrate on CD mastering instead of vinyl.
 Bill Foster wanted me to continue cutting but I needed to follow what I felt inside, so I left.
 A blessing really as Tape One closed three years later due to a rather short sighted Soho bank manager!
 George Peckham who I worked with at the Master Room was in the early stages of expanding 'Porky's Mastering' to include a CD room, and the timing fitted in with me leaving Tape One.
 We knew it would work, and it did!
 We opened the CD room in October 1989 and the business flooded in.
 I worked my backside off for a year until we took on a young trainee, Shawn Joseph.
 Shawn gradually honed his craft, and is now a well respected mastering engineer with his own Optimum Mastering facility in Bristol.
 Being at Porky's was a different ball game for me, setting up all the digital side of the business, and running that side of things was a refreshing change to the years of cutting records.

 We opened a second CD mastering room in 1993, and also started dabbling with hard disk mastering.
 Equipment was getting smaller but could do better and more sophisticated things.
 I've always been one to experiment with the gear, getting it to do things it wasn't really supposed to do, just to get a better sound or effect.
 The computer based mastering systems allowed a lot of user flexibility, and I liked it a lot!
 With equipment prices becoming more affordable, I started to feel I could set up my own facility.
 After twenty five years of commuting in and out of central London, and working in windowless, air-conditioned rooms, the thought of mastering at home became very appealing.
 So with the help of my savings and a bank loan, I was able to open my first mastering studio in March 1996 at my home in Surrey.
 In August 2002 I moved to the Isle of Skye, set in a beautiful quiet and peaceful location looking out to sea.
 In February 2022, we moved to our new home by the Nadan Beach in Thailand.
-I'm still mastering for many of my old and faithful clients, and some good new ones.
-My work is uploaded to me these days, so my client base is worldwide, and as busy as I want to be.
+I'm still mastering for many of my old and faithful clients, and some excellent new ones too.
+With an excellent broadband connection, your project is easily uploaded to me, and returned the same way.

 I feel this mastering life was meant to be.
 It's something that came naturally to me.
 I don't really know why so many people love what I add to their music, but I'm pleased I do - Thanks to each and every one of you.